FAQs

 Who can take part?

-Although MammothMarch will test you both mentally and physically, you don’t already need to be an avid hiker or marathon runner.
+Although MammothMarch will test you both mentally and physically, you don’t already need to be an avid hiker (or even marathon runner).
 If you are in good health and mentally strong, you're halfway there.
 Please find more information about how to prepare in our helpful blog posts.

 What is the minimum age to register?